 Installing an alarm system is one of the most prudent measures a business owner can take to manage risk and reduce the level of possible loss of life or property.
 Lowering your business’ risk exposure and loss will help reduce claims.

-Most insurance companies will offer a discount on your business insurance policy premiums if you have installed the appropriate, qualified alarm systems specifically tailored to your organization.
+Most insurance companies will offer a discount on your home or business insurance policy premiums if you have installed the appropriate, qualified alarm systems specifically tailored to your home or organization.
 In some cases, companies will require installation prior to insuring your business.